neubloc/django-colortools/README.rst

 Colorful replacement for Django's testrunner

 * Makes your test output more colorful
+* Lets you utilize TDD's mantra "red/green/refactor" instead of "dot/F/refactor"
-* Profile report for all tests methods
+* Generates profiling report for all tests methods
 * Runs you fixture heavy TestCases much faster
-* Reports db queries count for each test
+* Reports db queries count for each test method

 ------------
 Installation
 ------------

-The code has been tested only on Django 1.3.
+The code has been tested only on Django 1.3 and PostgreSQL 8.4 on Linux platform.
 It does some nasty monkey patching on TestCase and TransactionTestCase classes so be careful.

 To install the latest stable version::